AlcibiadesCleinias/-stack-design-of-separate-ml-celery-worker/README.md

 2. Via [business-app/clients/ml_model_name_app.py](business-app/clients/ml_model_name_app.py) abstraction class task
 created and might be tracked.
 3. [ml-model-name-app](ml-model-name-app) as a worker subscribed on a Celery queue in Redis and after executing saves result into redis
-4. When it is needed [business-app](business-app) get result from Redis and either return to user via API or save into SQL DB, non-SQL DB with its logic
+4. When it is needed [business-app](business-app) get result via [special ML-client class](https://github.com/AlcibiadesCleinias/stack-design-with-separate-ml-celery-worker/blob/main/business-app/clients/ml_model_name_app.py#L19) (i.e. from Redis) and either return to user via API or save into SQL DB, non-SQL DB with its logic

 # Note